-I Spy in Spanish is Veo veo, and it is a quick, easy way to have some fun with language.
-This summer version incorporates reading, too.
-Play this Spanish I Spy reading game with your kids or students using one of the suggestions below.
+The game I Spy in Spanish is called Veo veo.
+It is a quick way to have fun with language, and you can easily adapt the game to different levels.
+This summer version incorporates reading by using a set of cards with descriptions.
+Play this Spanish I Spy reading game with your family or students using one of the suggestions below.

 If you’re looking for more specific vocabulary activities, check out all our Spanish vocabulary games grouped by theme.

 You can also check out our Spanish reading for kids resource page for online books, printable reading activities and activities for favorite picture books.

 In Spanish, Veo, veo is a song as well as a game.
 You can hear several versions of the song, learn more about playing Veo, veo with Spanish learners and find more printable I Spy activities here: Veo, Veo Song and Activities.

 This Spanish I Spy reading game is based on a printable sheet of pictures of summery things.
 There is also a set of 55 cards with descriptions of the pictures.

 Find more fun summer reading ideas on our Spanish Summer Reading Program Pinterest board.

 You can play the Spanish I Spy reading game in different ways.
 Here are a few ideas to get you started.